Introduction: Network security threats

 Another prevalent misconception is that antivirus software provides complete security against all malware.
 Many users assume that installing antivirus software will protect their systems from every potential threat.
 While antivirus programs are essential tools for identifying and removing known malware, they have limitations when it comes to unknown strains of malware.

 Antivirus solutions rely on signature-based detection, meaning they can only recognize threats that have already been identified.
 This works by updating antivirus solutions with a list of known malware strains.
-That way if the known malware enters the system the antivirus software will stop it.
+That way, if the known malware enters the system, the antivirus software will stop it.
 However, this approach leaves systems vulnerable to new or modified malware, which may not yet be in the antivirus database.
-An inherent flaw in this design would be to neglect updating antivirus software regularly, this would reduce its ability to detect new malware that was discovered prior to the last update.
+An inherent flaw in this design would be neglecting to update antivirus software regularly, thereby reducing its ability to detect new malware discovered before the last update.

 Phishing misconceptions